A Physical Light Transport Model for Non-Line-of-Sight Imaging Applications: Abstract

 \section{Abstract}

-In a non-line-of-sight (NLOS) imaging scenario, a target is hidden from the direct line of sight of the imaging system.
-NLOS 3D image recovery methods exploit the temporal information encoded in the photons that have scattered off a visible relay surface in the visible scene.
-A capture system illuminates a relay wall with short pulses and then retrieves the time-of-flight of photons that have scattered multiple times and interacted with the target.
-The goal of this paper is to provide the basis for a comprehensive mathematical framework for NLOS imaging that is directly derived from physical concepts and establishes a direct analogy between NLOS imaging systems and conventional line of sight (LOS) systems.
-We start by defining an irradiance Phasor Field (P-Field), an abstract quantity for the irradiance, akin to the complex envelope of the Electrical Field (E-Field).
-While the phase of the E-Field is lost in the reflection off a diffuse relay wall and thus destroys imaging information, phase of the P-Field remains a known and controllable quantity.
-We show that the P-Field propagates according to a propagator analogous to the Huygens-Fresnel propagator that propagates solutions to the EM wave equation.
-Using this formalism we can therefore describe NLOS imaging systems and and imaging phenomena with the same tools and processing methods that are available for LOS imaging.
-Simulated scenarios for different cases show that the irradiance Phasor Field is an accurate representation.
+Non-line-of-sight (NLOS) imaging has recently attracted a lot of interest from the scientific community.
+The goal of this paper is to provide the basis for a comprehensive mathematical framework for NLOS imaging that is directly derived from physical concepts.
+We introduce the irradiance phasor field ($\mathcal{P}$-field) as an abstract quantity for irradiance fluctuations, akin to the complex envelope of the Electrical field (E-field) that is used to describe propagation of electromagnetic energy.
+We demonstrate that the $\mathcal{P}$-field propagator is analogous to the Huygens-Fresnel propagator that describes the propagation of other waves and show that NLOS light transport can be described with the processing methods that are available for LOS imaging.
+We perform simulations to demonstrate the accuracy and validity of the $\mathcal{P}$-field formulation and provide experimental results to demonstrate a Huygens-like $\mathcal{P}$-field summation behavior.